View Categories

 • Directive Principles of State Policy; and

-• All other provisions which are not covered by the first and third categories.
+• All other provisions not included in the first and third categories.

 Also Read: UNION COUNCIL OF MINISTERS: ORIGINS, ROLES, AND LEGAL ASPECTS

-• For some articles of the Constitution, special majority is not sufficient.
+• Amendments Involving Federal Features: For some articles of the Constitution, special majority is not sufficient.

-• When a Constitutional amendment aims to modify an article related to federal features ( distribution of powers between the States and the central government, or articles related to representation) it is necessary that the States must be consulted and that they give their consent.
+• When a constitutional amendment aims to modify an article related to federal features (the distribution of powers between the States and the central government, or articles related to representation), it’s important for the States to be consulted and to provide their consent.

-• Federalism means that powers of the States must not be at the mercy of the central government.
+• Adding Rigidness to the Constitution: Federalism means that powers of the States must not be at the mercy of the central government.

 • These provisions add an element of rigidness to the constitution.

-• The Constitution has ensured this by providing that legislatures of half the States have to pass the amendment bill before the amendment comes into effect.
+• State Legislative Consent Requirement: The Constitution has ensured this by providing that legislatures of half the States have to pass the amendment bill before the amendment comes into effect.

-• There is no time limit within which the states should give their consent to the bill.
+• There’s no specific time limit for the states to agree to the bill.

-• At the same time, care has been taken to keep this procedure somewhat flexible even in its more rigid format
+• Flexible Procedure for State Legislative Consent: At the same time, care has been taken to keep this procedure somewhat flexible even in its more rigid format

-• Consent of only half the States is required and a simple majority of the State legislature is sufficient.
+• Only half of the state’s consent is required, and a simple majority of the state legislature is enough.

-• Once half of the states give their consent, the formality is completed.(Irrespective of views of other states).
+• Half State Consent Requirement: Once half of the states give their consent, the formality is completed.(Irrespective of views of other states).

 • Thus, the amendment process is not impracticable even after taking into consideration this more stringent condition.

-• Provisions under this which can be amended includes,
+• Amendable Provisions: Provisions under this which can be amended includes,

 • Election of the President and its manner.